cundd/noshi/data/_Home.md

 ### Creating a plugin
-Simply create a PHP class, that composer can autoload and require it in your template, in the format `{Namespace\ClassName}`.
+Simply create a PHP class, that composer can autoload and require it in your template, in the format `{// Namespace\ClassName}`.
 NoShi will then unfold an instance of the class and transform it to a string.

 If the class implements `\Cundd\Noshi\Ui\UiInterface` to method `setContext()` will be invoked before rendering.
 `setContext()` receives the parent view as it's argument.
 The parent view's context as an example is the core Dispatcher.